Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 2-3 m. sun till shadow hardy between -20/-23°C

 -kurilensis 'Shimofiuri' (picture down right) The leaves has fine white lines.
-A weak grower.
+A weaker grower.

 Height 2-3 m. sun till shadow hardy between -18/-21°C